Timex "TV dial" watch, Great Britain.

 The outside caseback, that is visible when you are wearing it, is kind of odd.
 None of the usual markings.
 Does not even say Timex, just mentions the composition of the case as well as the caseback, in very small lettering (highly magnified here).

 Have a look at the movement, above and below.
 Stamped GREAT BRITAIN, it is the M27 day-date caliber.
 You can see the white plastic spacer that had to be custom made to secure the movement in its much larger case.
-Because of the slot along the side of the case where the crown crosses, you don't need to take out the crown to pop out the movement/dial assembly, and though I was tempted to do this, I have converted finely running watches into non-running watches by playing around too much, and I didn't want to undo the good works of the watchmaker.
+Because of the slot along the side of the case where the stem crosses, you don't need to take out the crown to pop out the movement/dial assembly.
 (Below, just a mag view of the GB signage).

 Above and below, the inside of the caseback.
 Signed, CASE GREAT BRITAIN TIMEX.
 Also the ink-stamped letters, NDV.
 Does anyone know what it could refer to?
-I think most probably some quality control code that by this point would be meaningless.
+I think most probably some quality control code that by this point would be meaningless, totally lost to history.
 Like when you buy a pair of trousers and inside the pocket is a piece of paper that says INSPECTED BY NO. 37.
 But I have no idea.

 Finally, the dial is signed GREAT BRITAIN at the bottom.
 Watch therefore has GB signed three places: dial, movement, and case.
 That's pretty much the whole watch, save for the crown and hands.
 So, I'm virtually certain it was made in the Dundee, Scotland factory.
 And I did obtain it from Penny, the seller in the UK.